top of page

 Kangaroo care (holding your baby skin to skin)

 • Highly beneficial to you and your baby.
 This activity is encouraged unless there is a medical indication for not doing it.
-Find out more about kangaroo care in the Developmental Care section
+Refer to the Kangaroo Care section in Family Integrated Care.
+Ask your nurse for more information.

 Breastfeeding & Nuzzling